rivas-j/Stock-Analysis_VBA/README.md

 ```
     yearValue = InputBox("What year would you like to run the analysis on?")
 ```
-### This variable then generates a window in Excel allowing Steve to enter the year he wants to analyze, which is 2017 followed by 2018 in a separate instance
+### This variable then generated a window in Excel that allowed Steve to enter the year he wanted to analyze, which was 2017 followed by 2018 in a separate instance
 ![Text Prompt](https://github.com/rivas-j/stock-analysis/blob/4a0563b137d8957645c4057297d97e788e6b343a/Resources/VBA_Challenge_textprompt.png)

 ### **Stock Tickers**

-### Below you will see the results of our VBA code, we accomplished these helpful charts using for loops with conditional statements.
+### Below you will see the results of our VBA code.
+We built these helpful charts using for loops with conditional statements.
 We also want to highlight the
 ### effect refactoring our code had on the execution time.
 In the ticker below, we have one column listing the total volume, and another column calculating the return for each stock:
 ![2017 Stock Analysis](https://github.com/rivas-j/stock-analysis/blob/568bf21329df5e139e59684e1c3e78cbd085732a/Resources/VBA_Challenge_2017.png)